Article

 [math]\frac{T_{\text{needed}}}{T_{\text{available}}} = \frac{10^{200{,}200}}{10^{140}} = 10^{200{,}060}[/math]

 We are short by a factor of [math]10^{200{,}060}[/math].
-This gap is not closable.
+The resulting gap between need and supply is simply not closable by any means.
 It is not closable by additional time, because the universe does not exist for that long.
 It is not closable by additional trials per second, because the Planck time is the fundamental lower bound.
 It is not closable by additional atoms, because the universe contains no more atoms.
 We have exhausted the maximum that a finite universe can offer, and the maximum falls short by [math]10^{200{,}060}[/math].

 Hoyle’s number visualized